 Getting Beyond the First Step

 The ancient Taoist philosopher, Lao Tzu, said “the journey of a thousand miles begins with the first step”.
 In sustainability, we have taken that first step – in some cases, more than one – but the journey is long and we need to persevere.
 I am often asked whether I am an optimist or a pessimist about the future, and I usually answer: well, if I focus on the data that describe the problems, it is hard not to be pessimistic; but if I focus on the people that are creating the solutions, it is hard not to be an optimist.
-Here at the AMS Sustainable Transformation Lab, we try to do both – acknowledging the seriousness of the negative trends, but working with the companies, leaders and students that are innovating to bring a brighter future into being.
+Here at the AMS Future Leadership research, we try to do both – acknowledging the seriousness of the negative trends, but working with the companies, leaders and students that are innovating to bring a brighter future into being.
 Hence, we are “possibilists” – we believe a sustainable future is possible, if we achieve a clear vision together (positive futures), change how we measure progress (integrated value), support creative solutions (meaningful innovation) and work on growing effective champions for change (purposeful leadership).
 I hope you will join us along the way.